JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md

 ## Policy Diff

-Incremental compilation preview.
+Incremental compilation.
 Given the previous reachability matrix (from a prior run), computes what changed in connectivity at the semantic level.

 ```json
 {